ianfucci/nightshift/README.md

-# plot_bmrb
+# nightshift
-Scripts to plot 2D chemical shift locations from BMRB assignments
+A python library and command line program for plotting simulated 2D and 3D NMR spectra from assigned chemical shifts from the [BMRB](https://bmrb.io)

 Peak assignments are pulled using the BMRB API (https://github.com/uwbmrb/BMRB-API) and plotted with matplotlib.
 Spectra produced by this script do not always reflect reality, as many entries do not have 100% assignments.
 Be sure to know what assignments are contained in the entry beforehand.